WHAT WE LOOK FOR

-Note: Fall 2022 applicants to the English & Communications (EC) and Politics & Governance (PG) programs should note that submitting proof of math proficiency is optional.
+Note: Fall 2023 applicants to the English & Communications (EC) program should note that submitting proof of math proficiency is optional.
 The UAC will conduct a holistic review of your application which includes looking at your academic performance, test scores, extracurriculars and community involvement, essays, and an interview (if you are invited to one).
-However, note that if you are admitted to EC or PG and petition during your studies to change your major to one that requires math, you must demonstrate math proficiency by taking the ACT or SAT exams (and scoring at or above the targets) or by successfully taking and completing a math course at AUA.
+However, note that if you are admitted to EC and petition during your studies to change your major to one that requires math, you must demonstrate math proficiency by taking the ACT or SAT exams (and scoring at or above the targets) or by successfully taking and completing a math course at AUA.
 This does not apply to applicants who meet the math target scores for other programs at the time of application.

-While we have listed target scores above, we think the 2021 entering class profile may be even more helpful.
-Of all students admitted during the Fall 2021 undergraduate admissions cycle, the below is a list of their mean test scores.
-As you’ll note, these scores are higher than the target scores.
+While we have listed target scores above, we think the 2022 entering class profile may be even more helpful.
+Of all students admitted during the Fall 2022 undergraduate admissions cycle, below is a list of their mean test scores.
+As you will note, these scores are higher than the target scores.
 As admission to AUA is competitive, we urge you to study hard and score as best as you can on your entrance exams.

 * Fall 2020 data